 Views.
 The building has good skyline views to the south from almost all of the units.

 One of the building’s most striking features is the trompe l’oeil murals, designed by Richard Haas, in its lobby.

 The building has a small outdoor patio with grills, a sundeck, a party room with kitchen, a fitness room, a large laundry room and an on-site dry cleaners.
 Bicycle and resident storage spaces are available.

 Chestnut Place is smoke-free.
 Management, leasing and maintenance staff are on-site, and the building has 24/7 door staff.
-Cats are welcome, dogs are not.
+The building is pet-friendly, subject to limits.

-Loyola University’s Water Tower campus is two blocks from the property and Loyola’s new Quinlan School of Business will be built almost across the street from the building.
+Loyola University’s Water Tower campus is two blocks from the property and Loyola’s new Quinlan School of Business is under construction almost across the street from the building.
 Northwestern and Lurie Children’s hospitals are a short walk further east.

 There are five Starbucks within about a two-minute walk of Chestnut Place, two of which are just steps from the building.